joneswack/dp-rfs/README.md

 ## Reproducing the Gaussian Process Classification/Regression experiments

-If you would like to reproduce the results from the experiments in our paper, run the following command:
+If you would like to reproduce the results from the experiments in our paper, download the desired datasets from the [UCI machine learning repository](https://archive.ics.uci.edu/).
+The code_rna dataset is available at <https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html>.
+Then load the associated CSV files and save them using PyTorch.
+The dataset paths are in `config/datasets` and the datasets to be used in the experiments are in `config/active_datasets.json`.

+Then run the following command:

 ```sh
 python run_rf_gp_experiments.py --rf_parameter_file [rf_parameter_config] --datasets_file config/active_datasets.json --use_gpu